KaruroChori/enance-amamento/docs/build.md

+## Requirements & toolchains

-You will need a recent version of `meson` as a build system, and a proper toolchain compiled with support for OpenMP (make sure it matches your target architecture).
+You will need a recent version of `meson` as then build system, and a proper toolchain compiled with support for OpenMP (make sure it matches your target architecture).
 At the moment, only clang-21 has been tested and is the one used for development, but 20 should work just fine.
 `gcc` is not supported/tested, and would require some changes in the build script as its arguments are not the same as for `clang`.
 If you really want, make sure you are using the special branch with offloading patches for `gcc-14` or `gcc-15`.